Becoming the best we can

 Click here for National Curriculum 2014 agreed Science Coverage for Primary School children.

-History and Geography at FCCE are taught primarily through our Topic cycle.
+History at FCCE is taught primarily through our Topic cycle.

-However, children may have discrete History and Geography lessons to cover certain aspects of the National Curriculum.
+However, children may have discrete History lessons to cover certain aspects of the National Curriculum.

 Religious Education (RE) is taught across all phases.
-We use the Understanding Christianity scheme for four terms of learning and two terms each year are given to teaching worldviews, using a two year cycle (Islam, Hinduism, Judaism & Sikhism).
+We use the Understanding Christianity scheme for three terms of learning and three terms each year are given to teaching worldviews, using a two year cycle (Islam, Hinduism, Judaism & Sikhism).

 We are passionate about ensuring every child has the skills necessary to achieve in PE, sport and life through teaching children the physical literacy and emotional thinking skills they’ll need.

-Please click on the links below to read more about our REAL PE scheme or please check out our PE sports board in the hall to learn more about our PE lessons.
+Please click on the links below to read more about our Get Set 4 PE scheme or please check out our PE sports board in the hall to learn more about our PE lessons.

 Competition

-Our school prides itself on its inclusive and active school ethos where we provide all pupils with an extensive range of sporting activities, competitions and sporting experiences.
-Each year, we ensure that pupils experience 6 opportunities for intra-competition based around a range of different fundamental skills and sports; these whole-school competitions range from individual challenges to group challenges and culminate in our final intra-competition: sports day.
-Frampton Cotterell School has numerous extra-curricular activities both before school, after school and at lunchtime.
+Frampton Cotterell School has numerous extra-curricular activities both after school and at lunchtime.
 We take part in numerous out of school competitions and leagues.
-We have 2 teams entered into a local netball league and take part in a football league for boys and girls.
-Additionally, we take numerous groups to the yearly Festival of Sport competition and play in a variety of cluster school matches for tag-rugby, cricket, netball and football.
+We have entered into a local netball league and take part in a football league for KS2.
+Additionally, we take numerous groups to a variety of cluster school matches for tag-rugby, cricket, netball and football and many more.

 Exercising for 30 minutes a day is really important (that is less than 5% of your day).
-Take a look on the website attachment for lots of different ideas for exercising that you can do during Lockdown- lots of them are great fun to do as a family and there are ideas to do inside and outside of your homes.
-Use the calendar (either pick one up from outside of school, or print this one on the website) to tick off the days which you exercise.
+Take a look on the website attachment for lots of different ideas for exercising that you can – lots of them are great fun to do as a family and there are ideas to do inside and outside of your homes.

 Our computing curriculum follows the South Gloucestershire scheme of work, however, it is adapted to the needs of our children and enriched so that it engages pupils and provides them with the core skills they need to be computer literate in a digital age.